Highlights Of The Program

 • Deploying hollow-fiber nanofiltration technology for treating eutrophic surface water with minimal chemical use

-• Collaborating with Vitens utility to pilot a sustainable, low-footprint drinking water solution
+• Collaborating with Vitens to pilot a sustainable, low-footprint drinking water solution

-• Analyzing total cost of ownership of HFNF systems against UF-RO and conventional treatment approaches
+• Analyzing the total cost of ownership of HFNF systems against UF-RO and conventional treatment approaches

 Q&A SESSION ON SCALING HFNF FOR CHEMICAL-FREE DRINKING WATER PRODUCTION